 Dr. Ostrom joined CUSP in 2016 as a Professor of Pharmacology.
 Dr. Ostrom graduated with a B.A. in Biology from Dartmouth College in 1990.
 He then worked in neuropharmacology at the University of Southern California School of Pharmacy and behavioral pharmacology for a start-up pharmaceutical company before entering graduate school.
-Dr. Ostrom earned a Ph.D. in Pharmacology from the University of California, Irvine in 1998.
+Dr. Ostrom earned a Ph.D. in Pharmacology from the University of California, Irvine in 1998 and has held faculty positions at the University of California, San Diego and the University of Tennessee medical schools.

 As a graduate student, Dr. Ostrom studied muscarinic acetylcholine receptor signaling in airway and GI smooth muscle.
 He was awarded a UC Regents dissertation fellowship and an award for outstanding graduate student.
 Dr. Ostrom did postdoctoral training in the Department of Pharmacology at the University of California, San Diego.
 Here, he turned his focus to molecular pharmacology and began to unravel some of the earliest observations of GPCR signaling compartments.
 The American Heart Association named him a finalist for the prestigious Katz Award for outstanding young scientist.